yagpdb-cc/yagpdb-cc/website/docs/leveling/overview.md

 :::danger

-Changing the formula used for levels is a fairly involved change which will require modifying several commands and some mathematical knowledge.
-If you do it incorrectly unexpected behaviour can easily occur.
+Changing the formula used for levels is a fairly involved change which will require modifying several commands and a bit of math.
+If you do it incorrectly, unexpected behaviour can occur.
 Proceed with caution.

 :::